-Jesus who introduced himself as “the bread that came down from heaven.”
-He did this in a sermon in John 6.
+In a sermon in John 6, Jesus introduced himself as “the bread that came down from heaven.”
 Some disciples were offended when Jesus said, “. . .
 Unless you eat the flesh of the Son of Man and drink his blood, you have no life in you.”
-The offended disciples immediately stopped following him.
+(John 6:53) The offended disciples stopped following him.

-Jesus then initiated the communion, the breaking of bread, at the Last Supper.
+Then at the Last Supper, Jesus initiated the communion.
 He was celebrating his Passover with his disciples before his death on the cross.
 The Passover had always commemorated God’s passing over the homes of and sparing the firstborn sons of the Israelites during the tenth plague when he killed all of the firstborn sons of the Egyptians.
 God had commanded that the Israelites sacrifice a spotless lamb (or goat) and mark their doorposts and lintels with its blood.
 The blood of that sinless lamb saved the Israelite firstborn sons.
 (Exodus 12:21-22) So now, Jesus, the true Passover Lamb, had come to the earth and he was offering up his sinless life not just for the Jewish people, but for all people.

 For Christ also suffered once (on the cross) for sins, the righteous (Jesus’ death) for the unrighteousness, to bring you to God.
 He was put to death in the body but made alive in the Spirit.
 (1 Peter 3:18)

 So, that communion became a form of worship in which Christians memorialize the sacrificial death of Jesus Christ on the cross for all sin.
 It is called the Eucharist or the Lord’s Supper in some religious customs.
-All people can now celebrate his sinless death which brought salvation, wholeness, restitution and restoration for all into the kingdom of God, as well as eternal life.
+All people can now celebrate his sinless death which brought salvation, wholeness, restitution and restoration, as well as eternal life, for those who believe.

 In the same way also he took the cup, after supper, saying, “This cup is the new covenant in my blood.
 Do this, as often as you drink it, in remembrance of me.”
 (1 Corinthians 11:25)